 The walkway was made to allow visitors to safely view the water wheel turning while keeping them a safe distance from it behind a barrier and giving a flat platform to stand on instead of an uneven surface, it also stops people walking on the historic brick floor and features below, protecting it from footfall erosion.

-When our wall collapsed in January 2023 we had to wait until spring for dry conditions to get machines on site to clear the debris and start repairs.
+When our river wall collapsed in January 2023 we had to wait until spring for dry conditions to get machines on site to clear the debris.
 We had to cross the blacksmith’s area with digger, tractor and trailer to carry out this work.
 This meant we had to put soil down in the blacksmith’s area to give a level surface to access the fallen wall, so we decided it was time to permanently cover the area, as severe deterioration had already taken place, the anvil stand had almost disappeared.
 Part of the forge will still be visible above the soil, we have pictures when it was first uncovered for display.
-We had to temporarily remove the boiling house foundation bracket and cover for this work, it will be put back when the wall is repaired in 2024.
+We had to temporarily remove the boiling house foundation bracket and cover for this work, it will be put back when the wall is repaired.

 One of the most significant achievements was getting our water wheel turning again which involved installing a pipe across the machinery area and out along the front of the water wheel.
 The pipe was hidden in the machinery area by building a small wall and burying it in the soil, then grassing over to blend in with the surroundings.
 The water feed pipe has now rusted slightly to blend in with the water wheel.